Are you excited about science or math?

-AMP was created to give motivated science and math students the opportunity to enhance their educational experience at KSU.
+This program was created to give motivated science and math students the opportunity to enhance their educational experience at KSU.
 We see you’ve worked hard to get where you are, and we want to help foster your future success.
 Get ready to AMPlify your education!

 Advantages this program offers:

 - A community of like-minded students.
 AMP courses are for science and math majors only, so right away you’ll get to know

 the other students you’ll be taking classes with for your entire time at KSU.
 You’ll